As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 Airport shopping may be a contrast to your local shopping centre, especially if airport passenger numbers are low.
 Take time to browse the Duty Free shops, and remember you can always collect your shopping on your return.
 Make sure you visit the toilet before you board, as queues for toilets may not be allowed on board.

-With cabin baggage likely to be checked-in, a large hand / travel bag will be essential on board.
+With cabin baggage likely to be checked-in by many airlines, a large hand / travel bag will be essential on board.
 You will need plenty of space for extra supplies – food, masks, wipes etc – remember they need to weigh less than 100ml.
 It might be an idea to buy a bag that doubles as a beach bag to save on luggage space.

-Fill your large travel bag with plenty of face masks (they will be mandatory on board), bacterial wipes, gloves, food, and extra supplies for children if necessary.
+Fill your large travel bag with plenty of face masks (they will be mandatory on board and probably in many other places when you arrive at your destination), bacterial wipes, gloves, food, and extra supplies for children if necessary.
 If you do manage to have a drink or food on the plane, you will want to apply a fresh mask.
 You may also wish to wipe down your tray table, so wipes will be handy to have.
 The limited in-flight service will be cashless, so make sure you have debit or credit cards with you.

 Queues for airport restaurants may be longer than anticipated, and airplane food may be limited.
 It is always better to be over prepared, so bring plenty of food supplies, and remember to pick up some water in the airport terminal, after you have passed through security.